ElMagdo/JavaCodes/JavaJavaJava/Task6/readme.md

                   #         #                       # # # # # # # #         # # # # # # # #

-EXERCISE 6.18 Write a program that asks the user for the number of rows and the number of columns in a box of asterisks.
-Then use nested loops to generate the box.294
+***6.9*** Write a program that asks the user for the number of rows and the number of columns in a box of asterisks.
+Then use nested loops to generate the box.
-CHAPTER 6 • Control Structures

 EXERCISE 6.19 Write a Java application that lets the user input a sequence of consecutive numbers.
 In other words, the program should let the user keep en- tering numbers as long as the current number is one greater than the previous